Clifford algebras, Spin groups and qubit trees: General trees

-Let us recollect, what $n_j$ corresponds to single qubit with index $j$, but $\xz{n}_j$ is ``BK number'' related with set of qubits affected by ``modified BK creation operator'' $\xz\an_j^\dag$.
+Let us recollect, what $n_j$ corresponds to single qubit with index $j$, but $\xz{n}_j$ is `BK number' related with set of qubits affected by `modified BK creation operator' $\xz\am_j^\dag$.

-In such a way, the set of equations \Eq{BKn} is in agreement with usual scheme of BK transformation \cite{BK00} and it corresponds to an example of Fenwick tree with eight nodes considered in \cite{HTW17} taking into account correspondence between $g$-tree and binary {\it x-z} tree discussed in \App{altbin}.
+In such a way, the set of equations \Eq{BKn} is in agreement with usual scheme of Bravyi--Kitaev transformation \cite{BK00} and it corresponds to an example of Fenwick tree with eight nodes considered in \citeref{HTW17} taking into account correspondence between $g$-tree and binary {\it x-z} tree discussed in \Sec{altbin}.